 Recent advances in horizontal drilling and hydraulic fracturing technologies have lowered unit recovery costs in their deployed fleets in the Eagle Ford Shale of South Texas, the Haynesville Shale of East Texas/North Louisiana and the Granite Wash of Western Oklahoma.
 This has increased the potential for long-term oil and natural gas development.
 Additionally, the increase in the number of drilling permits awarded in the Eagle Ford, Haynesville and Granite Wash regions, coupled with the increasing complexity and technical completion requirements for many wells in these regions, are expected to drive growth in demand for well completion services for the foreseeable future.
 They plan to focus on basins with technically demanding hydraulic fracturing requirements.

 Some of their industry challenges are stated as:

 - We may be unable to employ a sufficient number of skilled and qualified workers.

 - Our operations are subject to hazards inherent in the energy services industry.

 - Our operational personnel have experienced accidents which have, in some instances, resulted in serious injuries.

 - We participate in a capital-intensive industry.
 We may not be able to finance future growth of our operations or future acquisitions.

 - Our industry is highly competitive and we may not be able to provide services that meet the specific needs of oil and natural gas exploration and production companies at competitive prices.

 ...see more by clicking the prospectus link above.

 This description is adapted from C&J Energy prospectus.
 This description is not intended to be a recommendation to buy stock from this company.
-We do not claim that all of the statements above were researched and found to be true.
-We present them as a general description based on what the company has said about itself at the time that they submitted their prospectus for an IPO offering.
 To see the company's full description, view their prospectus..